 Bathroom: With bath, shower cubicle, toilet and heated towel rail.

-Gas central heating, gas, electricity, bed linen and towels included.
+Gas central heating, gas, electricity, bed linen, towels and Wi-Fi included.
 Welcome pack.

 Bike store (by prior arrangement with owner).
 Private parking for 1 car; additional on road parking.
 No smoking or e-cigarettes.